Deemed University MBBS Fees 2026: Lowest-Fee List, Total 4.5-Year Cost & MCC Cutoffs

 Before signing the admission agreement, ask the college admissions office for a written, signed projection of all 4.5 years of fees.
 Many parents overlook this and budget based on Year 1 fees alone.
 The compounded total can be 15-25% higher than the advertised total package.

-The most powerful (and legal) strategy for securing premium Deemed Universities like KMC Manipal, KMC Mangalore, or MGM Aurangabad with a low NEET score is the NRI Quota Conversion path.
+One legitimate route to a premium deemed university like KMC Manipal, KMC Mangalore, or MGM Aurangabad with a low NEET score, when it happens, is the NRI Quota Conversion path.

 How NRI Conversion Works

 Each Deemed University reserves 15% of seats for NRI/OCI/PIO/Foreign National candidates.
-NRI tuition is denominated in USD and ranges from $35,000 to $60,000 per year.
+NRI tuition is denominated in USD and ranges from about US$33,000 to US$85,050 per year, depending on the college.

 However, in Mop-Up and Stray Vacancy rounds, many NRI seats remain vacant because:

 MCC then "converts" these vacant NRI seats to Management Quota seats.
-The fee structure remains high, but the merit cutoff drops to "any qualified NEET candidate" — meaning a 200-mark scorer can secure a college that normally requires 580+.
+The fee structure remains high, but the merit cutoff drops to "any qualified NEET candidate" — meaning that in cycles where seats convert, candidates with much lower NEET scores have sometimes been allotted colleges that usually close far higher.
+This varies every year and is never guaranteed.

 Two Paths to NRI Conversion Benefits